 This is why it is difficult to pick the best time.
 It will depend on the traveler’s wish list.
 But whatever the season is, the Marina Ballena National Park has a lot to offer.

-If you plan to try some self-guided snorkeling near the whale’s tail, carry your own snorkeling gears.
+If you plan to try some self-guided snorkeling near the whale’s tail, carry your own snorkeling gear.

 The Whale’s Tail, wildlife, beach or water activities, whatever your interest is, Marino Ballena National Park has a lot to offer.
 This South Pacific Costa Rican marine-terrestrial national park packs a versatile vacation anytime of the year.
 Although this region receives decent amount of tourists, it is still largely raw and has managed to retain the wilderness amidst all modern amenities.